thisissagnik/lending_club_case_study/README.md

 - Higher Loan Tenure​
 - Top 5 states of applicant pool​
 - Small Business and renewable Energy Business.​
+Our Recommendations to Lending Club
+- Prioritize high grade loans.​​
+- Scrutinize purpose, state and public bankruptcy record.​​
+- Cap loan amounts beyond >20K where the charge off is higher.​​
+- Offer reduced repayment tenure less than 60 months.​​
+- Ensure verification is complete for all loans disbursed.​​
+- Provide loans to employees with experience between 1 - 10 years.​​
+- The sub grading system needs improvement to accurately show risk of default​​
+- Disbursement of Year end or holiday season loans must be avoided.​

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->